staticintlucas/keyset-rs/README.md

 ## Installation

-First, ensure you have [fontTools] installed and available on your `PATH`.
+First, ensure you have [fontTools] installed on your system and added to your `PATH` environment variable.
+This can be removed afterwards, it is only needed as a build-time dependency.

 ```sh
 cargo install keyset